 Benefits of a Good Hiking Rhythm

-Lessen the strain you put on your feet, legs, lungs and overall body.
+- Lessens the strain you put on your feet, legs, lungs and body in general.

-Changing gears the whole time is much more tiring then staying at a constant intensity level.
+- Changing gears the whole time is much more tiring than staying at a constant intensity level.